admicrovn/wazuh-integratord/README.md

 # Wazuh Integratord

-The [Wazuh Integratord](https://github.com/wazuh/wazuh/tree/master/src/os_integrator) is a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack, VirusTotal and PagerDuty.
+The `wazuh-integratord` is a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack, VirusTotal and PagerDuty.

-The original version of `wazuh-integratord` is running in single thread.
+The [original version](https://github.com/wazuh/wazuh/tree/master/src/os_integrator) is running in single thread.
 When there is a large number of alert and the connections to external APIs are slow, the alerting will be delayed.

 This version is written in Go.
 It was created to help to parse alerts log and alerting faster.